Merisho/go-projects/tcpfschat/README.md

 Files are transferred asynchronously, so while the one is being sent, you can still send and receive messages.
 A TCP connection is multiplexed with the help of SPPP (see below).

-Clients automatically receive files that are being sent.
+Clients automatically receive files that are sent.
 All the files are downloaded in the directory from which the client executable is started.

 ## Server